Sieep-Coding/chatserver/README.md

 # server
-A server written in Go
+A server written in Go, following tsoding [video.](https://www.youtube.com/watch?v=qmmQAAJzM54&t=899s&ab_channel=TsodingDaily)

+You should watch it if you are learning Go :)